rinq/websocket/README.md

 > *`void`* [**`context.call`**](#context.call) `(namespace, command, payload, timeout, function (error, response) {})`

-Sends an *Overpass* command, and handles the response.
+Sends a *Rinq* command, and handles the response.

 Functionally equivalent to [session.call](#session.call), except that both `timeout`, and the handler function are mandatory.